montchr/dotfield/README.md

 because it lives in my configuration means that it "works" or "is a best practice" or "is in any way secure".

-Which brings me to the license,
+Which brings me to the license:

 ## License